 3. Did you comply with your own stated policy?

-US Department of Education aligns with ALICE
+US Department of Education aligns with the ALICE Training Institute

 On June 18, 2013, Vice President Biden released new guidelines for school safety that align and build upon years of emergency planning work by the Federal government.
 This guide incorporates lessons learned from recent incidents, and responds to the needs and concerns voiced by stakeholders following the recent shootings in Newtown, CT.